TeenPact

-TeenPact Leadership Schools (a.k.a.
-TeenPact) is a Christian non-profit educational ministry, known for its teen-oriented programs on leadership, citizenship, and government.
+TeenPact Leadership Schools is a Christian non-profit educational ministry, known for its teen-oriented programs on leadership, citizenship, and government.
 The organization teaches annual classes in the capitols of all 50 American states.
 Its vision statement/slogan is "Changing Lives to Change the World," and its mission statement is, "We seek to inspire youth in their relationship with Christ and train them to understand the political process, value their liberty, defend the Christian faith, and engage the culture at a time in their lives when, typically, they do not care about such things."

 Programs and events

 TeenPact offers "state classes" and "alumni events," the former focusing on state government and politics, and the latter on a wide variety of topics.
 All students must complete their state's four-day State Class at least once before they can participate in alumni events.